Why Ventilation Should Be Separate From Heating and Cooling Systems

 Ductwork Sizing

 A stand-alone balanced ventilation system is designed for the airflows needed for continuous ventilation.
 This means that the ducting system is sized for the range of airflow rates that the HRV will produce and balanced for the distribution desired.
-A forced-air heating and cooling system typically require a much higher volume of air to carry the heating or cooling energy than would be required for ventilating.
+A forced-air heating and cooling system typically requires a much higher volume of air to carry the heating or cooling energy than would be required for ventilating.
 Air handlers also operate intermittently – only when the thermostat calls for heating or cooling.
 This mode of operation will trigger frequent cycling on and off in the height of winter or summer and potentially be off for weeks at a time during the shoulder seasons.
 The ductwork that is designed and balanced for the air handler will end up being oversized for the amount of air the HRV is supplying for ventilation.

 What this means is that when the air handler is inactive, the small amount of air that the HRV moves just crawls through the oversized ducts at low pressure.
 Once it reaches the first few grilles (which were balanced for higher heating and cooling airflows), most of the ventilation air comes out of these grilles, not having enough pressure to reach the more distant locations.
 So the ductwork distribution layout that was already not ideal for ventilation goals becomes even worse if not all of the grilles have air reaching them.